Traditional African masks: Subject and style

-African masks are usually shaped after a human face or some animal's muzzle, albeit rendered in a sometimes highly abstract form.
+African masks usually emulate a human or animal face in an abstract way.
 The inherent lack of realism in African masks (and African art in general) is justified by the fact that most African cultures clearly distinguish the essence of a subject from its looks, the former, rather than the latter, being the actual subject of artistic representation.
 An extreme example is given by nwantantay masks of the Bwa people (Burkina Faso) that represent the flying spirits of the forest; since these spirits are deemed to be invisible, the corresponding masks are shaped after abstract, purely geometrical forms.